How To Create To Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

-Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This option is useful if, for example, your website has multiple project managers assigning to-do items to users …
+If enabled, you can display the user who assigned the to-do item in the email.
+This is a useful option if your site has a number of project managers assigning to-do items to users …

 From Field for Emails Sent to User

-Use this field to customize the “From” field when sending out email notifications.
-You can enter the name of your company, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out emails.
+Enter the name of your company, your domain, your name, or anything you like into this field …

 From Email

-In this field, type the email address that you would like to display as the “sent from” email address …
+Add into this field the email address that you want to display as the “sent from” email address …

 Subject Field for Emails Sent to User

-Type into this field a subject field for the email that will be sent out automatically to users whenever a new item has been assigned to your to-do list …
+Add a subject field for the email that will be automatically sent to users whenever new items have been assigned in your to-do list …

 Text in Emails Sent to User